CloudLabs-AI/MS-900-Lab-Content/Module 2: Microsoft Teams for Collaboration.md

    ![](Images/img221.png)

-1. The Mangage teams page displays the list of your teams along with channels, users,  status of team.
+1. The Manage teams page displays the list of your teams along with channels, users, and the status of the team.

-1. From here you can add new team by clicking on **Add**.
-In **Add a new team**  page fill the deatils and click on **Apply**.
+1. From here you can add a new team by clicking on **Add**.
+In the **Add a new team**  page fill in the deatils and click on **Apply**.

    ![](Images/img222.png)